 What You Need to Know

 - Dive right in.
-Employee Appreciation Day does not have to equal cash, raises, bonuses, or anything of the like (though many employees might say they want exactly that).
+Employee Appreciation Day does not have to mean cash, raises, bonuses, or anything of the like (though many employees might say they want exactly that).
 There is a lot of psychology behind the cash vs. non-cash award argument and recently, a study concluded when recipients found the total award experience personally meaningful, cash did not have the strength that we often think it does.
 Which leads us to…

 - Similar to major “Hallmark” holidays, we have to ask ourselves: why do we need a day dedicated to recognizing our employees?
 Recognition should be a constant in your organization.
 Still lost?
 Give us a call.

 So tell us below, how will you recognize your employees on March 5 and every day thereafter?